In cooperation with (German Institute for Economic Research)

 Thu 30 May 1830h: guided tour of Reichstag (be there by 1800h; bring your passport!)
 Platz der Republik 1, a short walk from the Brandenburg Gate (Brandenburger Tor).

-Sat 1 Jun 0830h @ Meininger: day trip to Potsdam, city and palaces: details to follow.
+Sat 1 Jun 0915h @ Meininger: day trip to Potsdam, city and palaces.

 Sun 2 Jun 1400h (be there by 1345h): Group visit to Pergamon Museum, Museuminsel (entrance on south side of island).
 Meet at museum entrance for group admission.

-Sun 2 Jun 2000h (be there by 1930h): Berlin Konzerthaus, Gendarmenmarkt, U-6 Franzöische Straße, European Doctors Orchestra: Richard Wagner, "Eine Faust-Ouvertüre", Max Bruch, "Scottische Fantasie für Violone und Orchester, Robert Schumann "Sinfonie Nr.
+Sun 2 Jun 2000h (be there by 1930h): Berlin Konzerthaus, Gendarmenmarkt, U-6 Franzöische Straße (1 block east) or U-2 Hausvogtieplatz (2 blocks north), European Doctors Orchestra: Richard Wagner, "Eine Faust-Ouvertüre", Max Bruch, "Scottische Fantasie für Violone und Orchester, Robert Schumann "Sinfonie Nr.
 3, 'Rheinische'"

 Fri 7 Jun 1400h (no class this day): Group visit to Neues Museum, Museuminsel.
 Meet IES Abroad Berlin guide at museum entrance on south side of island.